cwchentw/lightweight-cms/content/tip/tools-for-windows.md

 Internally, this utility script runs a builtin web server of PHP.
 This feature is available after PHP 5.4 ([ref](https://www.php.net/manual/en/features.commandline.webserver.php)).

-## How to Synchonize Content to a Production Environment
+## Synchonize Content to a Production Environment

 Let's say you run an local Nginx web server on [Laragon](https://laragon.org/).
 Run this command to update your change(s) on a production environment: